pynklynn/notific8/README.md

 ## Future development

 * Add the ability to use a custom image instead of one of the built in icons
+* Close All button available when multiple notifications are on the screen at once
+* Ability to queue notifications to only show one at a time

 ## License